-Mergers & Acquisitions Comparative Guide - Corporate/Commercial Law - Cayman Islands
+Mergers & Acquisitions Comparative Guide

 9.1 What are your top tips for smooth closing of M&A transactions and what potential sticking points would you highlight?

-A number of factors will help to ensure smooth closing of M&A transactions, including the following:
+A number of factors will help to ensure the smooth closing of M&A transactions, including the following:

-- Closing timetable: A realistic closing timetable should be determined in advance after consultation with the parties, their respective advisers and any applicable regulatory authorities.
+- Closing timetable: A realistic closing timetable should be determined in advance after consultation amongst the parties, their respective advisers and any applicable regulatory authorities.

-- Closing checklist: A comprehensive closing checklist should be maintained and managed by either the buyer's or seller's legal advisers.
+- Due diligence: Given the current deal climate, buyers are placing increasing importance on careful due diligence to identify risk and attempt to mitigate it.
+Sellers should ensure that data rooms are complete early on in the deal process to avoid slippage of deal timelines.
+Pre-sale vendor legal due diligence can greatly assist with facilitating a smooth buyer due diligence process.

+- Engage with the regulator early on: Early engagement with the Cayman Islands Monetary Authority (CIMA) (where the target is CIMA licensed) will undoubtedly result in obtaining quicker regulatory approval.

 - Catch-up calls: Regular deal team catch-up calls are helpful to ensure that all workstreams are progressing in accordance with the transaction timeline.